Testing for >1000 conditions using your DNA

 Melanoma is a type of skin cancer that develops when abnormal melanocytes (the cells that produce pigment) grow and divide uncontrollably.
 These cells can form a lump or tumour and may, in some cases, spread to other parts of the body.
 Melanoma most commonly appears on the skin but can also occur in areas like the eyes or mucous membranes.

 Most melanomas are caused by exposure to ultraviolet (UV) light from the sun or sunbeds, but inherited genetic factors can also play a role.
+Melanoma genetic testing is helping identify those with a higher inherited risk.
 Melanoma can affect people of all skin tones and ages, although it is more common in lighter-skinned individuals.
 Like many cancers, early detection is key, as melanoma caught at an early stage is much easier to treat successfully.

 Should I Consider Genetic Melanoma Testing?